 Create short, simple videos, using Canvas' Record Media tool found anywhere the Rich Content Editor is available, such as Announcements, Pages and Discussions.

-Providing Student Access to your Canvas Course
+Providing Student Access to Your Canvas Course

 Students only have access to live courses.
 Since a sandbox cannot be changed into a live course, the content from a sandbox can be copied into a live course.